Rorima/html_css/notes.md

 The following code creates boxes on the screen, but they are not movable yet.
 Write this in the CSS file:

 ```
+/* Setting up the config for each item in the flexbox */
 .container div{
     color: white;
     height: 100px;